How to look for records of... Historical education policy and administration: elementary and primary schools

 1. Why use this guide?

-This guide will help you find records on elementary and primary schools at The National Archives.
+This guide will help you to find government administration and policy records on elementary and primary schools.
+The guide does not cover records of individual teachers or pupils, neither of which are held at The National Archives.

-Before 1944 primary schools were called ‘elementary schools’ because that was the only education most people needed.
 The term ‘primary school’ only came into use as a result of the 1944 Education Act.
+Before 1944 primary schools were called ‘elementary schools’.

+The records cover individual institutions established since 1833.
 State financial involvement in education began in 1833 when annual grants were made available to support the building of schools.
-Before this date educational initiative was essentially private and often religious and, for these reasons, most of the records of elementary and primary schools at The National Archives date from after 1833.
+Before this date educational initiative was essentially private and often religious.

 Below are some of the most useful and significant records series for finding information on elementary and secondary schools.
 You can browse each series by clicking on the reference codes or search within the series using a keyword by going to the advanced search page in our catalogue and restricting your search to the relevant reference code.